It is fairly common for movies to become television series and vice versa in

 Dexter.
 While William H. Daniels earned his Oscar for his exceptional camera

-work it was hoe the movie’s editor Paul Weatherwax, splice that footage together
+work, it was hoe the movie’s editor Paul Weatherwax, splice that footage

-that provided him with his golden statue.
-The various main characters were shown
+together that provided him with his golden statue.
+The various main characters

-through intercutting scenes occurring at the same time giving a jittery feel
+are shown through intercutting scenes occurring at the same time giving a

-by the director but as an emotional foundation for the entire piece.
+the pacing established by the director but as an emotional foundation for the

-Catching the case of Miss Dexter’s violent demise is veteran homicide
+Catching the case of Miss Dexter’s violent demise is a veteran homicide

 detective, Dan Muldoon (Barry Fitzgerald).
 This proud son of the Emerald Isle